 As usual, the narcissus are lovely and continue to multiply.
 I am partial to the varieties which are called "pink", but which are actually a kind of salmony orange, but also the white and dark oranges.
-They yellows are nice, but I love the different kinds, too.
+They yellows are nice, but I love the more unusual varieties, too.
 My favorite is the poet's narcissus--the last to flower and very sweet in fragrance.
-When we moved to this property there was one lone daffodil growing at the base of the stone wall that leads down to the river--an old road that has existed since the late 1700s.
-The daffodil was a very old heirloom (Van Sion) and it was here for a few years, then disappeared.
+When we moved to this property there was one lone daffodil growing at the base of the stone wall that leads down to the river--an old road that has existed since the 18th century.
+The daffodil was a very old heirloom named Van Sion and it was here for a few years, then it disappeared and we have not seen it since.
 We must have seen the end of a long line of flowers that had existed here for over 200 years.
 Maybe it will appear again one spring.
-The road the daffodil sat along was Cool Hollow Road, a long abandoned portion of a modern road that still exists, and for which our farm is named.
+The road the daffodil sat upon was Cool Hollow Road, a long abandoned portion of a modern road which once ran past our house and down to the river, and for which our farm is named.

-garish addition to the landscape, but I must admit I am not one of those.
+addition to the landscape, but I must admit I am not one of those.
 I love them.
 They make the grey days of March bright and happy and are the first branches that can be cut and brought inside.
 I wouldn't want to be without them.